JohnEBoyBaby/i.Q/README.md

 If not 'now' WHEN?

-Ask not what your G_D can do for 'you'.
+Ask not what your CREATOR can do for 'you'.

-Ask what 'you' "CAN DO" for your G_D.
+Ask what 'you' "CAN DO" for your CREATOR.

 WORD.